 - Also, you can add your login form as a widget to the sidebar of your website.
 To do this go to the Appearance > Widget page and add WPForms to a sidebar.

-Method 4: Creating custom login page with Custom Login Page Customizer
+Creating a custom login page with Custom Login Page Customizer

 This method works differently from others because this one modifying the default one instead of completely creating a new page.

 To do this, you have to install and activate the Custom Login Page Customizer plugin.
 Thereafter, visit Appearance>>Login Customer.
 Now you can launch the customizer panel.

 This plugin offers a lot of options which are quite nice and allow you to adjust things such as: